Starting a Garden from Scratch: Basics for New Gardeners

 Organic gardening focuses on sustainable and eco-friendly methods to grow healthy plants and protect the environment.

-2) Natural Pest Control: Employ barriers, traps, and natural predators instead of chemical pesticides.
+1) Soil Health: Building rich, organic soil is key.
+Use compost, cover crops, and organic fertilizers to enhance soil structure and fertility.2) Natural Pest Control: Employ barriers, traps, and natural predators instead of chemical pesticides.
 For instance, floating row covers protect plants from insect pests without harmful chemicals.

 3) Sustainable Practices: Practice crop rotation, mulching, and water conservation to create a sustainable and resilient garden.